 Planning based on facts must provide for the displacement as refugees of about 1 million people globally per year for the foreseeable future, due to sea level rise.

-We should ensure that our contribution to global warming is less than that to be expected by natural means, given the huge effects of sea level rise on human affairs.
+We should attempt to ensure that our contribution to global warming is less than that to be expected by natural means, given the huge effects of sea level rise and movements of agricultural production on human affairs.
 But, the catastrophic effects on all life on earth, including on us, if the rate of increase in ocean acidity exceeds the ability of the ocean biome to adapt, demands use of the precautionary principle.

 We have to start now.
 It will take many generations to redirect societal habits and investment as pervasive as the ethos of perpetual growth in energy usage has become.
 There is no quick fix to our carbon emissions.